eaasi/user-handbook/source/guide/glossary.rst

 .. glossary::

-  System Roles
-    System Roles describe the relationship between an individual entity or person and the EaaS platform.

   Node
       A node is an institutional member of the EaaSI network.
-Each node administers an instance of the EaaS stack; node instances will initially be deployed with a predetermined, shared set of resources.
+Each node administers an instance of the EaaS stack;
-      When the network is ready for additional Resources, each node will control which of its uploaded resources are synced to the rest of the EaaSI network and which remain accessible only within the node’s instance.
+      it controls which of its uploaded resources are synced to the rest of the EaaSI network and which remain accessible only within the node’s instance.
 One institution may host multiple nodes within the EaaSI network; for example if they are a lead infrastructure provider in a consortium, they may providing hosting for distinct nodes for their consortium members.

   Source
       If a node contributes any resources to the EaaSI network, it is also considered the source for that particular resource.

   User
-      A user is an operator of the EaaS system/software stack.
+      A user is an operator of the EaaS software.

   Admin
       Admins are a user or a set of users within each node responsible for maintaining the node’s EaaS instance.
 Admins